19120 N Pima Rd #100, Scottsdale, Arizona 85255

 1. Glute Bridge Variations

 Glute bridges are one of our go-to warm-up exercises.
 These movements activate the glutes, hamstrings, and calves, while also stretching the quads and hip flexors.
 Glute bridges are especially effective because so many people struggle to properly fire their hamstrings and glutes.
 By training these muscles to engage, glute bridges ensure that your posterior chain is ready for action—whether you’re deadlifting, squatting, or doing hinge movements.
+Incorporating glute bridge variations into semi-private personal fitness sessions is a key part of the Legacy method for preparing the body.

 To make these even more effective, we incorporate single-leg glute bridges.
 This variation helps correct muscle imbalances between your left and right sides, ensuring you’re not overly reliant on your dominant leg.
+This approach is often a key feature in our personal training near me services, which can be tailored to clients from Scottsdale, North Scottsdale, and surrounding areas.

 2. Body Rolls for Lumbar and Thoracic Mobility

 Body rolls are another staple in our warm-up.
 This exercise works on both lumbar (lower back) and thoracic (upper back) mobility, both of which are crucial for overall movement quality and injury prevention.
+At our Legacy gym in Scottsdale, this is one of the foundational movements we use to ensure proper spinal health.

 3. Mini-Band Exercises